ESD community FOCUS committee discussing redistricting among other capacity solutions

 “In a scenario where the value of properties and the increased number of properties (new housing, etc.) continues to push the Black Diamond [assessed property value] higher and perhaps eventually greater than the Enumclaw area A/V, then the tax burden could, in theory, be less for Enumclaw area residents than if that population of the tax base was annexed away from the district,” Fletcher said.
 “This would be especially true if the cost of school rebuilds/repairs over time in Enumclaw (where we currently have eight of our school facilities in various stages of aging) were as much or greater than the cost of the new schools in Black Diamond.”

-One possible option currently being explored is ESD partnering with Oakpointe about how the Ten Trails developer can support the district and maybe even build a new elementary school.
+One possible option currently being explored is ESD partnering with Oakpointe about how the Ten Trails developer can support the district and potentially purchase district assets within the development to provide the district with funding to build an additional Black Diamond Elementary School.

 “That partnership… is a unique opportunity that really is unprecedented.
 Developers don’t do things like this,” Koch said.
 But at the same time, he continued, the developer’s agreement to allow ESD to collect mitigation fees from developers for the purchase of land in Ten Trails for school facilities “without having to purchase it at the taxpayers expense was pretty unprecedented too.”